ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

   system.chemostats = [1, 0]

-doing it after loading the system, using the set_chemostat method :
+Doing it after loading the system, using the set_chemostat method:

 .. code:: python